 Social isolation, reduced exercise and bereavement may affect children’s wellbeing in this period.
 Resources to promote and support children and young people’s mental wellbeing include:

-Every Mind Matters platform which supports looking after your own and other’s mental health
+- Every Mind Matters which supports looking after your own and other’s mental health

-guidance on looking after wellbeing and mental health during the coronavirus (COVID-19) outbreak
+- guidance on looking after wellbeing and mental health during the coronavirus outbreak

 - guidance on supporting children’s wellbeing and mental health

 All NHS mental health trusts are setting up 24/7 helplines and seeking to use digital and virtual channels to continue delivering support during the coronavirus outbreak.

 8.10 What support is available for children/young people who receive SEN support?